ZupIT/ritchie-formulas/gitlab/create/repo/README.md

+# Description

-# Create a local and remote repository
+Create a local and remote repository on Gitlab

 ## Command